-Description: Defines the default benchmark specification to store in the accounting AAR records (as it is) if per-job data is missing.
+Description: Defines the default benchmark specification to store in the accounting AAR records if per-job data is missing.
 It is advised to set it to cluster-wide defaults in case of reporting to APEL to aviod records diversity for failed jobs or buggy backends.

-Default: HEPSPEC: 1.0
+Default: HEPSPEC 1.0

-benchmark=HEPSPEC:12.26
+benchmark=HEPSPEC 12.26

-Warning: CHANGE: NEW in 6.8.0
+CHANGE: MODIFIED in 7.0.0